 As a consequence of the new Bankruptcy Code amendments that went into effect in October 2005, not everyone who needs bankruptcy relief will qualify for Chapter 7 protection, which normally provides the most comprehensive discharge of indebtedness.
 However, Chapter 13 does retain some of its “super-discharge” features.
 Eligibility for Chapter 7 bankruptcy is now based on income as adjusted by certain obligations and other factors.
 Debtors whose income exceeds a certain level will need to file under Chapter 13, and will need to make monthly payments on a portion of their indebtedness over a period of three to five years.

 Many of our Chapter 7 clients originally thought they would have to file a Chapter 13 petition on the basis of relatively high income.
 Our close analysis of your complete financial situation, together with our thorough familiarity with the Chapter 7 eligibility standards, can help protect your access to the fresh start available under Chapter 7.

-Paul Rosenbaum is Board Certified in consumer bankruptcy by the Texas Board of Legal Specialization and the American Board of Certification for at least ten years.
-For a confidential and free consultation with an experienced and highly focused San Antonio bankruptcy lawyer, contact the Rosenbaum Law Offices.
+Paul Rosenbaum (retired) is Board Certified in consumer bankruptcy by the Texas Board of Legal Specialization and the American Board of Certification for at least ten years.
+For a confidential and free consultation with an experienced and highly focused San Antonio bankruptcy lawyer, contact the Rosenbaum Law Offices (now Davis Law Firm).